adamzvolanek/DevRackDocs/picture_management.md

 On Windows:

-- The script checks for the existence of plink, asks for the source directory, destination directory, and the root password for the server.
-Afterwards it will plink to the server to the hard-coded script location where the .sh file lives. [/mnt/user/DevRack/DevRack/scripts/photo_symlink.sh](https://github.com/adamzvolanek/DevRack/tree/main/scripts)
+- The script checks for the existence of plink, asks for the temporary directory, source directory, destination directory, and the root password for the server.
+Afterwards it will plink to the server to the hard-coded script location where the .sh file lives. [/mnt/user/DevRack/DevRack/scripts/photo_symlink.sh](https://github.com/adamzvolanek/DevRack/blob/main/scripts/photo_symlink.sh)

 On Unraid:

-- If the source and destination directories are not provided as arguements, it prompts the user for input; the script also performs validation of path existing prior to executing.
-It then generates a list of files in the source directory to loop over generating symlinks in the source directory.
-A touch command is run to preserve file modification time.
+- If the temporary, source, and destination directories are not provided as arguements, it prompts the user for input; the script also performs validation of paths existing prior to executing.
+It then generates a list of files in the temporary directory to loop over generating symlinks from the source directory to the destination directory.
+A touch command is run to preserve file modification time and the output is shown to the user.

 ## Manual Steps